felipecrs/volume-locker/README.md

 2. Click on the Volume Locker tray icon
 3. Select the device you want to lock the volume for
 4. Try messing with the volume of the device.
 It should return to the locked level shortly after.

+## Credits

+This is my first Rust project, with no prior experience or knowledge of the language.
+Don't expect the code to be pretty.

+I was inspired by [AntoineGS/teams-status-rs](https://github.com/AntoineGS/teams-status-rs) being so amazing in such a lightweight package.
+I wanted to do something similar, but for volume locking.

+Thanks [Kingloo/volume](https://github.com/Kingloo/volume) for the Windows volume control code.
+I copied pretty much everything from there.

+The barebones of the tray icon code were taken from [tauri-apps/tray-icon](https://github.com/tauri-apps/tray-icon)'s [tao example](https://github.com/tauri-apps/tray-icon/blob/97723fd207add9c3bb0511cb0e4d04d8652a0027/examples/tao.rs)

+[GitHub Copilot](https://github.com/copilot/) helped me a lot to glue everything together, and to get the syntax going.